Free Flowin’ Mind Maps With Coggle

-Coggle users can collaborate in real time and share mind maps with as many colleagues as they like.
-Several users can add or edit branches on the same diagram simultaneously, and the application automatically saves every change made.
+Coggle users can take advantage of real time collaboration and share mind maps with as many colleagues as they like.
+Several users can add or edit branches on the same diagram simultaneously.
+And the application automatically saves every change made.

 The free flowin’ flowchart feature